jlwilkinson/GoodPipes/README.md

 1 control box.

 The controller used is an Advatek 16mkII.
 You connect to the controller wirelessly using the router built into the control box.
 The router network is called .
-The password is goodlife
+The password is...

 The Advatek controller programmer can be found here if settings need to be changed on the controller. https://www.advateklights.com/downloads/advatek-assistant